aleynika/aleynika/README.md

 Welcome to my GitHub!
 I’m passionate about turning raw data into clear, impactful insights that drive smarter business decisions.
 With a strong foundation in **SQL**, **data analysis**, and **business optimization**, I specialize in uncovering trends, improving efficiency, and helping organizations make data-backed decisions.

-Here, you'll find case studies and projects where I apply **SQL**, **data visualization**, and **business intelligence techniques** to solve real-world problems.
+Here, you'll find case studies and projects where I apply **SQLite** and **solution-oriented techniques** to approach real-world problems.

 ---

 ## 🛠️ Key Skills

 - **SQL Mastery** – Writing optimized queries, working with relational databases, and leveraging advanced techniques like **window functions** and **CTEs**
-- **Data Analysis & Visualization** – Extracting, cleaning, and visualizing data to identify trends and drive business decisions
+- **Data Analysis** – Extracting and organizing data to identify trends and drive business decisions and operations
-- **Business Intelligence** – Using data to optimize operations, enhance forecasting, and improve decision-making
+- **Business Intelligence** – Using data to optimize business functions, enhance forecasting, and improve decision-making
-- **Process Optimization** – Identifying inefficiencies and implementing data-driven solutions for business growth
+- **Process Optimization** – Identifying inefficiencies and possible sales friction to fuel data-driven solutions for business growth
 - **Soft Skills** – Strong analytical thinking, problem-solving, and effective communication of insights
-- **Tools & Technologies** – SQL, SQLite, Tableau, Excel, Power BI, Google Sheets
+- **Tools & Technologies** – SQLite, Canva, Lightroom, Google Drive, Google Docs, Google Workspace, Slack, Discord, Notion

 ---